 Businesses are governed by the rationality principle of profit.
 It makes no sense to continue with a loss-making business. however, it does make sense to find out the causes of such losses.
 At times the real reason is not a fault in your product or services; it is an oversight of exorbitant & unwanted general and administrative expenses.
 Phone bills fall in this category.
 You will be surprised to know that you could reduce business phone bills by $50,000 annually if you are proactive enough.

 Phone bills are a monthly affair, and most times, not much attention goes to them.
-However, if you look closely into them and do a little bit of elementary math, you will be sitting aghast at your desk, staring at the huge blunder you have been making all this while.
+However, if you look closely into what shows up on your business phone bill and do a little bit of elementary math, you will be sitting aghast at your desk, staring at the huge blunder you have been making all this while.

 Below are some of the things you should be on the lookout for to reduce the business phone bill.